Wicked: For Good: Plot

-Five years after defying the Wonderful Wizard of Oz, (Note: As depicted in Wicked (2024)) Elphaba Thropp, now known as the Wicked Witch of the West, continues battling for Animal rights from a forest hideout.
-Glinda Upland, meanwhile, has been positioned as the Wizard's spokesperson and is engaged to Fiyero Tigelaar, now Captain of the Wizard's Guard.
-Fiyero attempts to find Elphaba, but relents when Glinda claims Elphaba does not want to be found.
+Some time after defying the Wonderful Wizard of Oz, (Note: As depicted in Wicked (2024)) Elphaba Thropp, now branded as the Wicked Witch of the West by Madame Morrible, continues battling for Animal rights from a forest hideout.
+Glinda Upland, now the Wizard's spokesperson, is engaged to Fiyero Tigelaar, now Captain of the Gale Force.
+As Oz celebrates the grand opening of the Yellow Brick Road, Fiyero reveals he is attempting to locate Elphaba, though Glinda insists Elphaba does not want to be found.

-Elphaba encounters some Animals, including her former caretaker Dulcibear, leaving Oz and encourages them to fight against the Wizard and his forces.
-The Cowardly Lion persuades them otherwise, exposing Elphaba as the reason the Wizard's flying monkey spies have wings.
+Elphaba encounters some Animals leaving Oz, including her former caretaker Dulcibear, and encourages them to fight against the Wizard.
+The Cowardly Lion dissuades them, blaming Elphaba for freeing him from his cage as a cub, the only home he had known, and exposing her as the reason for the Wizard's flying monkey spies.
 Elphaba visits her sister Nessarose, who has inherited their father's governorship of Munchkinland.
-To prevent Boq from abandoning her, Nessa has revoked the Munchkins' rights.
-Nessa complains about Elphaba not using her magic to fix her paraplegia.
-Elphaba enchants Nessa's shoes, giving her flight abilities.
-Boq, convinced Nessa no longer needs him, tries to leave, seeking Glinda's affection.
-Nessa attempts to cast a love spell, but it backfires, shrinking his heart.
+Nessarose prohibits the Munchkins, including her servant Boq, from leaving without her approval.
+Elphaba enchants Nessarose's shoes, giving her the ability to fly.
+Boq, deciding Nessarose no longer needs him because of this and having learned of Glinda and Fiyero's wedding, tries to leave Nessarose.
+She casts a love spell from the Grimmerie, but it backfires, shrinking his heart.
 Elphaba's attempt to save him turns him into a tin man.

-Elphaba returns to the Emerald City.
-The Wizard and Glinda beg her to join him, offering to free the monkeys in return.
-Elphaba almost agrees, but, after seeing a feral Dr. Dillamond and all the other caged Animals, reaffirms her resolve to fight the Wizard and frees the Animals during Fiyero and Glinda's wedding.
+Elphaba returns to the Emerald City, where Glinda implores her to join the Wizard.
+She accepts under the condition that the flying monkeys be freed.
+Chistery, one of the monkeys, reveals several Animals imprisoned within the Wizard's lair, including Dr. Dillamond, who has lost his ability to speak.
+Reaffirming her resolve to fight the Wizard, Elphaba frees the Animals, interrupting Fiyero and Glinda's wedding.
 Fiyero helps Elphaba escape and joins her.
-Glinda vengefully persuades the Wizard and Morrible to lure Elphaba out by spreading a rumor that Nessarose is in danger, but Morrible decides that a simple rumor wouldn't fool Elphaba.
+Concluding that they are having an affair, Glinda vengefully suggests that the Wizard and Morrible lure out Elphaba by spreading a rumor that Nessarose is in trouble.